26 Different Types of Moths in Arizona

 by crookrw is licensed under CC BY-NC-SA 2.0

-The Barberry Geometer Moth (Orthonama obstipata) is a non-migrating moth species found in parts of Eurasia and North America.
+The Barberry Geometer Moth (Orthonama obstipata) is non-migrating in Eurasia and North America.

 It belongs to the family Geometridae, which contains around 1,000 species of moths.